lemondropfi/solana-sdk-js/README.md

 ### `Lemondrop`
 - `inputTokens`: Array of supported input tokens
 - `outputTokens`: Array of supported output tokens
-- `roundup.create({ inputToken, outputToken, amount, taker })`: Prepares a roundup transaction
+- `createRoundup({ inputToken, outputToken, amount, taker })`: Prepares a roundup transaction
-- `roundup.execute({ signedTransaction, requestId })`: (Optional) Executes a signed roundup transaction and returns status
+- `executeRoundup({ signedTransaction, requestId })`: (Optional) Executes a signed roundup transaction and returns status

 ### Types
 - `Token`: `{ name, symbol, mint, decimals }`
-- `CreateResponse`: Quote and transaction details
+- `CreateRoundupResponse`: Quote and transaction details
-- `ExecuteResponse`: Execution result and swap events
+- `ExecuteRoundupResponse`: Execution result and swap events

 ## Notes
-- You must sign the transaction using your preferred Solana wallet or library before sending it to the network or calling `execute`.
+- You must sign the transaction using your preferred Solana wallet or library before sending it to the network or calling `executeRoundup`.
-- Calling `execute` is optional and only needed if you want the SDK to handle transaction submission and status reporting.
+- Calling `executeRoundup` is optional and only needed if you want the SDK to handle transaction submission and status reporting.
 - Only the listed tokens are supported.
 - Errors are thrown for invalid tokens, amounts, or API failures.